melborne/dir_friend/README.md

 # DirFriend

-TODO: Write a gem description
+`DirFriend` is a friend of file directory.

 ## Installation